Canicross: Canicross in Europe

 Canicross events are held all over the UK and Europe by sleddog organisations, by canicross clubs and also many running events will allow runners to participate with their dogs.
 Distances vary, with events held to cover distances from a mile up to 28 miles or more.

-International championships

-The 21st instance of the ICF International Canicross Federation Championships will take place in Bierawa, Poland on the 6 and 7th of October 2018.

 Canicross in Italy

 In Italy canicross is sanctioned by the CSEN (sports promotion organisation officially recognised by the Italian National Olympic Committee), and also by privately held circuit FISC.

+Canicross in the United States

+Canicross, sometimes referred to as urban mushing, caniXC, or caniX, is lesser known in the United States, but most prevalent in cooler climate areas.
+It is gaining momentum through organizations such as North American Canicross, the United States Federation of Sleddog Sports, regional sled dog clubs, and Kenosha Running Company.
+There are several sanctioned events throughout the year.
+North American Canicross offers a Titling Program where members can record mileage and races and earn challenge coins.